jonathanbossenger/block-theme-course/module-02/02-Converting-the-Style-Guide-to-theme.json.md

 ## Creating a Global Setting

 To create your first setting, let's apply the system-wide theme font.
-Take a look at the Twenty Twenty Three style guide in the Figma file you copied earlier.
+Take a look at the Twenty Twenty-Three style guide in the Figma file you copied earlier.

 The base font is either the default system font of the operating system, or the fallback is San Serif.